ObjectProfile/Roassal3Documentation/documentation/LesMiserables.md

 	"Normalizing the characters"
 	RSNormalizer color
 		shapes: characters;
-		from: color1 trans;
+		from: color1 translucent;
-		to: color2 trans;
+		to: color2 translucent;
 		normalize: #numberOfCoappearances.
 ```